weikanggong/sKPCR/README.md

 ## **Question or report bug:**

-Author: Weikang Gong (FMRIB Analysis group, NDCN, WIN, University of Oxford).
+Author: Weikang Gong

-Email: weikang.gong@ndcn.ox.ac.uk; weikanggong@gmail.com.
+Email: weikanggong@gmail.com.

 You may also find BWAS is useful: https://github.com/weikanggong/BWAS.